Top Event Logging Practices Suggested by Cyber Experts

 System changes and much more

-By recording these events and adding time stamps, you create a comprehensive view of your IT ecosystem.
-This continuous record allows you to detect potential threats and respond quickly.
+By recording these events with time stamps, you get a clear view of your IT environment.

 Detecting suspicious activity: By monitoring user behavior and system events, you can identify potential security threats early.